 Driving While Distracted

-Distracted driving is incredibly common in both auto accidents and pedestrian accidents.
+Distracted driving is incredibly common in both auto accident and pedestrian accident cases.
 If a motorist is on the phone while driving, reading a map, or just talking to other passengers then they may not be paying enough attention to the roads.
 Even being slightly distracted can delay a motorist’s reaction time enough to mean that they do not have time to slow down before a collision.

 Speeding while on familiar roads, running lights, or not checking paths before turning can all increase the risk of a collision with a pedestrian or another road user.
 Aggressive driving is common and is a major fault of the motorist.